openconnectivityfoundation/swagger2x/src/templates/C++IotivityServer/readme.md

 ## what is generated:

 - server.cpp implementation code
-    - per resource an class is generated.
+    - per resource a class is generated.
         - constructor
             - creates the resource
         - has entity handler